vindarel/lisp-journey/content/pythonVSlisp.md

 I am not here to compare languages themselves, but their inherent workflow and their ecosystem.
-This is the article I wish I had read earlier, when I was interested in Lisp but was a bit puzzled, because the Lisp way always seemed a bit different - and I couldn't find many voices to explain it.
-The Python way of doing may not be the best, Common Lisp might not be a dead language.
-I find many "workflow fixes" and overall improvements on the CL side, even if sometimes the Python tooling is superior.
+This is the article I wish I had read earlier, when I was interested in Lisp but was a bit puzzled, because the Lisp way always seemed different, and I couldn't find many voices to explain it.
+The Python way may not be the most practical or effective, Common Lisp might not be a dead language.
+I find many "workflow fixes", overall improvements and hackerish possibilities on the CL side, even if sometimes the Python tooling is superior.

 Let's dive in.

-Thanks to the proofreaders.
+and thanks to the proofreaders.

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-refresh-toc -->
 **Table of Contents**